What might a municipality do if it does not meet the population requirement for a police department?

 Study for the Wisconsin 720-Hour Academy Phase I Test.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready to pass your exam!

-When a municipality does not meet the population requirement to establish its own police department, creating a contract with another agency is a practical solution.
-This approach allows the municipality to access law enforcement services without having to maintain an independent police force.
-By contracting with an existing police agency, the municipality can ensure that its residents are provided with necessary law enforcement support, often leading to more efficient use of resources and expertise that may not be available locally.
+If a municipality does not meet the population requirement to establish its own police department, creating a contract with another agency is a viable solution.
+This approach allows the municipality to provide law enforcement services without having to maintain its own full police force.
+By entering into a contractual agreement, the municipality can rely on an external law enforcement agency to provide services, which can be more cost-effective and practical, especially for smaller communities.

 Subscribe